Table of Contents

 Disclaimer: The following is for informational purposes only and should not be construed as financial advice.

-The rise of decentralized finance (DeFi) has empowered users to diversify their portfolios and pursue passive income through strategies known as staking and yield farming.
+The rise of decentralized finance (DeFi) has presented an opportunity for individuals to diversify their portfolios and pursue passive income through strategies known as staking and yield farming

 This article takes a closer look at yield farming and staking, explaining their key similarities and differences.